What to do when prayers seem to fail.

 A major piece of advice is: when things are not working out on an issue that is ‘big time’ in our lives – despite our continued prayers and waiting in vain – then it is appropriate to accept that a simple answer from God is just not possible.

-In circumstances where a prayer just seems not to be working, what we need to do firstly is to ‘sacrifice’ our concerns.
+In circumstances where a prayer seems not to be working, what we need to do firstly is to ‘sacrifice’ our concerns.
 I mean we accept that the prayer cannot be answered in its current form.
 After all God absolutely DOES know best.
+We must accept that one!
+We must TRUST God.

 4.3 Hand over the issue in trust

-And, at ‘the end of the day’, there really is no value in stressing ourselves unduly over any issue.
+At ‘the end of the day’, there really is no value in stressing ourselves unduly over any issue.

 Sure, what I am talking about here is a ‘place’ of deep faith and also accepting just what power we all have at our disposal as a result.
 Again, I am talking about ‘trusting in God’.